entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

    }
    ```

    In the original file, `AppModule` is bootstrapped directly during the application launch.
-In the updated file, we booststrap our custom element using the [`ngDoBootstrap()` method](https://angular.io/guide/entry-components).
+In the updated file, the custom element is bootstrapped using the [`ngDoBootstrap()` method](https://angular.io/guide/entry-components).

 ::: warning Custom Elements
 - [Must contain a hyphen `-` in the name.](https://stackoverflow.com/questions/22545621/do-custom-elements-require-a-dash-in-their-name):